conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 * Gear Change - The plan for Sneem had always been a complete change of clothes/shoes and a freshen up.
 But time pressure meant that I just switched out the heavy jacket for something lighter and swapped the SpeedGoat 4 GTX for Salomon Ultra Glides.
 This was despite my wife saying that rain was due.
 I left Sneem refreshed but very sore.
 The rain started.
 And got heavier and heavier and heavier as I got to the top of the exposed hills before Blackwater Bridge.
 The lightweight Inov-8 jacket and Salomon shoes were both saturated in minutes.

 Between the leg pain and rain, my speed collapsed and my temperature plummeted.
 I trudged through the forest before Templenoe, knowing I was done.
 I had lost the ability to visualise myself at the finish line or even visualise myself in Kenmare.
-At the spur in the track that went up to the Hostel on the N70, I called my wife to come get me.
+At the spur in the track that went up to the hostel on the N70, I called my wife to come get me.
 She made sure I was sure.
 I was.
 We let Eileen know my race was over and back to Killarney we drove.

 ## Should I have DNFed?